Characters & personas

 Organizing your library

-Each chat freezes a snapshot of the character (or characters) it uses.
-Editing a card later never retroactively rewrites your old conversations — the chat keeps the version of the card it started with.
-In group chats this also keeps per-message attribution correct: who said what stays right even if a character is later edited or removed.
+Each chat freezes a snapshot of the character or characters it uses.
+Editing a card later does not rewrite old conversations.
+In group chats, snapshots keep per-message attribution correct even if a character is later edited or removed.

-Open a character's details sheet to see the full card alongside its chat count and a row of quick actions: start a new chat, edit, edit-with-AI, or export.
+The details sheet shows the full card, chat count, mini-gallery, and quick actions: start chat, edit, Edit with AI, duplicate, or export.